Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

 \section{Performance Analysis}

 In this section, we analyze the performance of a relay-assisted system.
-First, we present an asymptotic expression for the PDF of SNR under the combined effect fog, pointing errors, and atmospheric turbulence, and an exact CDF expression under the combined effect fog, pointing errors.
-Next, we use the derived PDF’s to analyze the outage probability, average SNR, ergodic rate, and average BER performance of the OWC system.
+First, we present exact expressions for the PDF and CDF of the SNR for the FPT channel under the combined effect fog, pointing errors, and atmospheric turbulence.
+We also provide a simplified expression for the FP channel under the effect fog and pointing errors with negligble atmospheric turbulence.
+Next, we use the derived statistical results to analyze the outage probability, average SNR, ergodic rate, and average BER performance of the OWC system.
 The derived expressions show the system behavior in a relay-assisted environment under the combined effect of channel impairments that can help the network operator for an efficient design of relay-assisted OWC links.